 See the medical benefits page for CDHP coverage details.

 What is an HSA?

-It's a tax-exempt account that you, your employer, or anyone can deposit funds into on your behalf.
-Any amount that you contribute can be deducted from your taxable income, giving you a tax savings.
+It's a tax-exempt account anyone can deposit funds into on your behalf.
+You can deduct any amount you contribute from your taxable income, giving you a tax savings.

 When you enroll in a PEBB CDHP, your employer contributes $700.08 for you, or $1,400.04 for your family* in your HSA.
 If you're a non-Medicare retiree, COBRA or Leave Without Pay member, PEBB contributes the same amount.